BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     QUIT
     //***--------------------------------------------* C1BMXRCN (CONT.)  *

-Notice that the &RMOTHLQ, &DATE6 and &TIME6 variables are among those captured by the TAILOR step within C1BMXIN.
+Notice that the &RMOTHLQ, &DATE6 and &TIME6 variables are among those captured or created by the TAILOR step within C1BMXIN.

 ### IEBPTPCH

 IEBPTPCH is an IBM utility program that is used to print or punch records from a sequential or partitioned dataset.
-The utility can perform various tasks, including copying members from a partitioned dataset (PDS) into a sequential dataset (PS).
-If you have shipped members of a datset that contain commands, such as DB2 Binds or CICS newcopies, then IEBPTPCH is useful for writing all the shipped members into a sequential file for subsequent processing.
+Our examples show using IEBPTPCH to write all members of a "Staging" dataset into a single outpu.
+It is useful for shipped objects, such as DB2 Binds or CICS newcopies.
+Then the output is further processed in subsequent step in the shipping job.
 See the __#RJNDVRA__ member example.

 ### Multiple Endevors

 If you are running multiple Endevors, it would be unreasonable to expect that dataset names and jobcard values (for example) be the same on all of them.
-A more reasonable expectation is to allow each Endevor (or Lpar) to use its own dataset names, jobcard values and other site-specific variations.
+A more reasonable expectation is to allow each Endevor (or Lpar) to use its own dataset names, jobcard values and other image-specific variations.

 If **DBOX** is the name of an Lpar, then **@DBOX** is the name of a "callable Rexx" service, providing site-specific information for just that Lpar.
 Other Lpars can have their own "callable Rexx" services too.
 Then, the necessary differences from one Endevor to the next can be managed in "callable Rexx" service routines, and not managed in the common code.
 The example **C1BMXIN.skl**, paired with the **@DBOX** member, shows how this can be done.